 Poor Oral Hygiene

 Buildup of bacteria in the mouth causes halitosis.
-When the bacteria are not removed on a regular basis with brushing and flossing, these bacteria cause inflammation and give off odors or gases that we can smell.
+Sometimes we don’t remove the bacteria on a regular basis with brushing and flossing.
+Therefore, these bacteria cause inflammation and give off odors or gases that we can smell.
 The buildup of this bacteria also leads to gum disease causing halitosis to worsen.
-It is important to remember to make brushing your tongue a part of your dental routine as this area traps much of the bacteria that causes bad breath.
+It is important to remember to make brushing your tongue a part of your dental routine.
+Many people do not realize this area traps much of the bacteria that causes bad breath.
 Furthermore, practicing good oral hygiene and maintaining regular dental cleaning appointments are great ways to prevent issues with halitosis.

 Bacteria in our mouths feed off the sugars we eat.
 The combination of sugars and bacteria produce acids.
 Consequently, the acids produced cause tooth decay.
 As the tooth surface decays, the acids and bacteria emit odors causing patients to experience halitosis.
 If you detect an odor in an area of your mouth that does not improve with regular brushing, flossing, and use of oral rinses, then a tooth in this area may be decaying.